Kin The Know

 But if they become irritated, dry, or cracked, this can increase your risk of developing nipple thrush [1].

-Yeast is a type of fungus that can live on our skin.
+Yeast is a type of fungus that can live on our skin [3].
 It can be harmless, but if there's too much of the candida albicans fungus, it can also cause infection.

 The bacteria can worm its way underneath cracked nipples and cause a lot of pain.

-If you're already thinking "how on earth do I stop my nipples from cracking?" — check out The Nipple Balm in our Breastfeeding Essentials kit.
+If you're already thinking "How on earth do I stop my nipples from cracking?" — check out The Nipple Balm in our Breastfeeding Essentials kit.
+It's a lifesaver and soothes irritation, while also preventing dryness.

 Other factors that can make you more susceptible to nipple thrush include: